aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/ippimage/_index.md

 ```

-Returns a MIME type of an image, encoded in (\#getBinaryData).
+Returns a MIME type of an image, encoded in (\#getBinaryData.getBinaryData).
 Read-only String.

 **Returns:**
 java.lang.String